kekse1/count.php/README.md

 ## Configuration

-### 'cli' mode
+### CLI mode
-**You can test your own configuration (if it's valid) by running this script from command line ('cli' mode) now!** Additionally I've integrated a check for '--help' or '-?', but the output is still TODO.
-And there'll be more 'cli' possibilities and argv parameters, including a short output of all the counted values and also a synchronisation of count files (if they differ from the real file count).
+**You can test your own configuration (if it's valid) by running this script from command line (CLI mode) now!** Additionally I've integrated a check for '--help' or '-?', but the output is still TODO.
+And there'll be more CLI possibilities and argv parameters, including a short output of all the counted values and also a synchronisation of count files (if they differ from the real file count).